 When planning your camping trip to Bryce Canyon, there are two campgrounds to choose from that are conveniently located near the Bryce Canyon Lodge, Bryce Amphitheater, and Visitor Center.
 Both the North Campground and Sunset Campground offer facilities to its visitors, such as restrooms, drinking water, shower facilities, and coin-operated laundry machines.

 You can enjoy sunny, majestic views of the park without being too exposed to the sun, as there is plenty of shade to keep you cool.

 Another think to keep in mind when planning, especially if you have a larger party, is that only 10 people are allowed per campsite, no matter which campground you choose to stay at.

 The North Campground

-The sites and loops may not be available or open during winter due to snow and freezing temperatures.
+Important Reminders: The sites and loops may not be available or open during winter due to snow and freezing temperatures.
 The North Campground is close the general store.

 The Sunset Campground

-To make a reservation, you can reserve from May 6 to September 25,2016.
+Reservation Information: To make a reservation, you can reserve from May 6 to September 25,2016.
 Call the hotline (877) 444-6777 or you can also access their website www.recreation.gov for more info and details.